caomem/secGrafos/README.md

-# latex
+# SecGraph
 This repository is an introdutory section about Graph Theory.

 ## TO DO

+1. [ ] Write a subsection about paths
-1. [ ] Write an subsection about the vertex orders
+1. [ ] Write a subsection about the vertex orders
-2. [ ] Write an subsection about trees
+1. [ ] Write a subsection about trees